 The summer heat can be uncomfortable and sometimes dangerous for pets.

+Is your dog or cat more susceptible to heat exhaustion?
 You may have noticed that pets are more prone to heat-related illness than humans.
 This is because cats and dogs primarily reduce body heat through their respiratory tract (lungs, trachea and nasal passages) by panting.
 So they cool themselves less efficiently than we humans who can sweat through our skin.
 Pets can lose some heat through their paw pads and skin, but not enough – especially with all that fur helping to keep the heat in.